yrochat/phd_thesis/README.md

 phd_thesis
 ==========

-Data and scripts used for my Ph.D. thesis on character network analysis
+Data and scripts used for my Ph.D. thesis on character network analysis.
+As of today (2014/06/06), the thesis hasn't been defended yet (this will probably happen end of summer).

 First use